 Grady graduated from Georgetown University with degrees in nursing and biology in 1974.
 She also earned a Master of Science in Nursing from Boston College.
 She later returned to Georgetown University for her Ph.D. in philosophy.

-4. Christine Grady Worked For Project Hope In Brazil For Two Years
+4. Grady Worked for Project Hope in Brazil for 2 Years

-Early on in her career, Christine Grady lived and worked in Brazil for two years.
-She was involved with Project Hope, an international non-profit health care organization headquartered in Bethesa, Maryland.
+Early on in her career, Grady lived and worked in Brazil for two years.
+She was involved with Project Hope, an international nonprofit health care organization headquartered in Bethesda, Maryland.

 Grady told the NIH she applied to the program as an undergraduate student due to a “sense of our responsibility to the rest of the world.”
 She said officials at Project Hope chose Brazil for her and that she did not know a word of Portuguese before arriving in the South American country.
 However, she learned the language quickly through her work and by living with a Brazilian roommate who did not speak English.